Skip to content

 3. Typical weekend hire.
 Friday afternoon arrival to Sunday morning checkout with full sole use of the estate.
 No shared occupancy, no overlapping events.

 4. Accommodation on site.
-These châteaux sleep between 22 and 120 of the wedding party in restored period bedrooms, coach houses, and outbuildings, with partner hotels nearby for larger guest counts.
+These châteaux sleep the wedding party in restored period bedrooms, coach houses, and outbuildings, with partner hotels nearby for larger guest counts.

 6. Legal pathway.
 Civil ceremonies must take place at a French mairie; château ceremonies are symbolic, blessing, or religious.
 Full guidance lives in our getting married in France legal guide.